Ahmetnasri/Project-AWS/README.md

 > - AWS CLI configured with appropriate IAM credentials
 > - Terraform installed (`>= 1.0`)
 > - Replace the `vpc_id` in the security group block with a valid VPC ID from your AWS account
+> - Make sure that `ami` in the `resource "aws_instance"` is correct and aligns with the instance type you want to create and its region

 1. **Initialize Terraform:**